MillionVentilators/ARMEE_Ventilator_1.0/documentation/Equipment.md

 Suggested: small oil-free air compressor, eg Porter Cable C2002

+Set the output of the compressor to a regulated 50psi, and connect a precision flow adjustment valve: McMaster-Carr 46425K12 or equivalent.

 ## Medical gas flow analyzer or ventilator tester

 Device intended for certifying performance of ventilators in hospitals; contains pressure, flow and gas composition sensors.